About My Blog & Me

 Not too long after moving to Salt Lake, I became hooked on being in the mountains.
 I was transformed into a completely new person and all I wanted to do was experience nature as often as possible.
 I began a goal to climb the 50 state high points, and after a few steep exposed peaks I began sport climbing and worked my way into traditional climbing in order to improve my skills as a mountain climber.

 I traveled out of the country and climbed mountains.
 I traveled within the country climbing classic routes.
 I stayed in Salt Lake and worked on improving my alpine climbing abilities, increasing my physical capabilities and learning new skills for the mountains.

 The past two years especially I have been working on being a leader in the mountains.
 I have strived to educate and train myself in such a way that I feel confident in risk management, weather assessment, terrain navigation, rescue and leadership.

 I recently finished graduate school, receiving on a Masters of Science in Public Health.
 The eventual goal is to be able to combine work, travel and adventure and make difference in the world of Global Health.

 Currently, I am working as a web developer and living in South Salt Lake with my girlfriend Kim.
 We are both working on improving my skills in all types of rock climbing.
 We boulder indoors a lot and have been training a lot to improve our finger strength.
-I sent an .11b/c trad route and some .12a’s bolted routes this spring and recently onsighted some .11b single and multipitch bolted lines.
+I sent an .11b/c trad route and some .12a’s and my first .12b bolted route this spring and recently onsighted some .11b single and multipitch bolted lines.
 Sent some upper 5.10 multipitch gear routes and just put up a first ascent, multipitch .10b trad line as well.
 Just finished bolting a crag in Farmington.
 It includes 4 routes from 5.9 – 5.11b.

 Click Here to view more of my notable outdoor accomplishments.